Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: Introduction

-Having set the stage, we in the following first discuss free-space mass-renormalization in non-perturabtive QED.
+Having set the stage, {the aim of this work is to investigate non-perturbative mass renormalization due to the transverse photonic degrees of freedom in the emerging fields of polaritonic chemistry and cavity quantum materials.
+We demonstrate the mass renormalization first for a single particle in} free-space in non-perturbative QED.
 This introduces the concept of a \textit{bare mass} in a way that is most closely connected to the common renormalization procedure of perturbative QED~\cite{hainzl2002,mandl2010}.
-We demonstrate how the mass renormalization procedure introduces the experimentally observable \textit{renormalized mass} and correctly obtains the energy dispersion from a quantum mechanics calculation.
-Going beyond this standard setting we then show how the continuum of modes influences the ground state of atomic and molecular systems.
-Interestingly we find that the renormalized (effective) mass approximation, as employed in matter-only quantum mechanics, shows relatively strong deviations from the full multi-mode simulations.
+We demonstrate how the mass-renormalization procedure introduces the observable \textit{renormalized mass} and how this {connects} to the usual energy dispersion of {a single free particle in} quantum mechanics.
+In this simplest of situations we then highlight the need to go beyond perturbation theory {when we consider the coupled wave function and we uncover that the energy- and length-scales of the light and matter modes/states need to match to recover the analytic results in a non-perturbative simulation}.
+Next we show how the continuum of modes influences the ground-state of atomic and molecular systems.
+Interestingly we find that the renormalized (observable) mass approximation, as employed {in electronic structure theory and quantum chemistry}, shows relatively strong deviations from the full multi-mode simulations.
 The discrepancies become more pronounced when going to the molecular case.
-These results highlight an important feature of multimode light-matter interaction for bound matter systems were the lower-lying modes of the sampled electromagnetic continuum couples strongly and influences equilibrium properties when compared to the higher-lying modes.
-We then show how modifying the electromagnetic vacuum by, e.g., an optical cavity, can affect the ground state properties of atomic and molecular systems.
-For the atomic model we find that the ground state density of the electron gets an enhancement of localization due to the interaction with the multimode cavity field.
-For the molecular $H_2$ model we observe the modification of the ground state PES due to cavity-mediated long-range interactions.
-These results are important for the emerging field of polaritonic chemistry and could potentially guide future developments in the cavity control of chemistry.
-Finally we demonstrate how many of the counter-intuitive and non-trivial ground-state effects can be captured by a specifically-chosen effective few-mode or dipole-self-energy approximation.
-These approximations allow to capture multi-mode induced ground-state modifications in realistic material systems.
+These results highlight an important feature of multi-mode light-matter interaction for bound matter systems, where the lower-lying modes of the sampled electromagnetic continuum couple more strongly than the higher-lying modes.
+We then show how modifying the electromagnetic vacuum by, e.g., an optical cavity, can affect the ground-state properties of atomic and molecular systems.
+For the atomic model we find that the ground-state density of the electron gets {more localized} due to the interaction with the multi-mode cavity field.
+For the molecular model we observe the modification of the ground-state potential energy surface (PES) due to cavity-mediated long-range interactions.
+We finally {connect our results to multi-mode simulations in polaritonic chemistry and cavity materials engineering and comment on} the general case of three-dimensional light-matter systems.